Weak and semi normalization in real algebraic geometry: Finite birational maps and continuous functions

-\begin{rem} \begin{enumerate} \item Note that property 3) implies that for any real prime ideal $\p\in \Sp A$, there exists exactly one real prime ideal $\q\in \Sp B$ lying over $\p$.
-A ``central'' version of this property is not clear in a general setting. \item Note that a bijective finite birational polynomial map onto a central algebraic set is not necessarily an isomorphism.
+\begin{rem} Note that a bijective finite birational polynomial map onto a central algebraic set is not necessarily an isomorphism while it is an isomorphism in the category of rational continuous maps by property 5).
 For instance, let $X$ be the cuspidal curve given by $y^2=x^3$ in $\R^2$, and $X'$ be its normalization.
 The normalization map $\pi:X'\rightarrow X$ is birational, finite and bijective.
 It is even an homeomorphism with respect to the Zariski topology (the curves are irreducible, so the Zariski subsets are just points).
-However $X$ is singular whereas $X'$ is smooth. \end{enumerate} \end{rem}
+However $X$ is singular whereas $X'$ is smooth. \end{rem}